garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 Internationalization is a process wherein the display of labels and messages in an application is not fixed to a specific language.
 It supports multiple languages.
 The language switching can be achieved by specifying a unit called "Locale" expressing language, country and region.

-This section explains how to internationalization messages to display on the screen.
+This section explains how to internationalize messages to display on the screen.

-In order to internationalization, following correspondences are required.
+In order to internationalization, following requrements should be meeted.

-* Text elements on the screen(code name, messages, labels of GUI components etc.) acquire from external definitions such as properties file. (should not be hard-coding in the source code)
+* Text elements on the screen(code name, messages, labels of GUI components etc.) should be retrieve from external definitions such as properties file. (should not be hard-coding in the source code)
-* Provide the mechanism to specify the locale of the clients.
+* The mechanism to specify the locale of the clients should be provided.

-Methods of specifying the locale is follows:
+Methods to specify the locale are as follows:

-* Using standard request header (specify by browser language settings)
+* Using standard request header (specify the locale by language settings of browsers)
-* Saving into the Cookie using request parameter
+* Saving the locale into the Cookie using request parameter
-* Saving into the Session using request parameter
+* Saving the locale into the Session using request parameter

 The image of switching locale is as follows: